-I am a military spouse and served on the 2015-2017 advisory board for the Military Family Advisory Network (MFAN).
+I am a former military spouse and served on the 2015-2017 advisory board for the Military Family Advisory Network (MFAN).

 I earned my Bachelor of Arts in Sociology from Beloit College (which you may know from the mindset list), and I'm fiercely proud of my liberal arts education.